ocean-slang/Satellite-Mosaics/README.md

 3. Map Projection Definition: Projection: UTM / WGS 84 (Automatic).
 Select mosaic bounds.
 4. Variables & Conditions: Select variables of interest for mosaicking.
 5. Hit Run.
 (Note: check to make sure your mosaic bounds are still selected before running. sometimes SeaDAS resets this option, and it will take longer to run the process)

+# Tip:
+Mosaicking works well with VIIRS-SNPP, VIIRS-JPSS1, MODIS-Aqua, and MODIS-Terra.
+Batch download this data with the getOC tool (it's fantastic): https://github.com/OceanOptics/getOC